practicalli/clojure-content-to-merge/development-environment/lighttable.md

 ---

 > **fixme** my approach is documented in the [quick demo section of my Clojure & LightTable slides](http://jr0cket.co.uk/slides/jax-london-2013-light-table.html#/sec-12) from JAXLondon 2013.
-This should be pulled into this workshop
+This should be pulled into this workshop into its own section